rlexa/profile/profile.md

   - UI clients and portals for internal use (management of forklift resources and contracts)
     - tables, lists and details of contracts and assets
     - complex forms for commercial contract creation
+    - complex forms for renting assets in external marketplaces
 - Orga
   - Architect and Developer, team ca. 10 ppl.
 - Tech